 A strange way to describe my parents going to a party together.

 Loved getting those cards, one in each packet of PG Tips.
+The cards smelled of tea.
 And neatly pasted in the card book, which in this case was….

 It rained quite heavily today.
 Had a bath in the morning.
 When I went down, Marie was in the kitchen chatting with Mum.
 In the evening played Risk with R. Newark, P. Newark, M. Battley, M. Oshman again.
 Went in at about 8.00.
 Watched TV for the rest of the evening.
 Went to bed at 1.00 am